-“Art in the Catskills” is a multi-faceted, multi-dimensional project highlighting the work of artists and arts organizations with a connection to the Catskill Mountains and the surrounding area.
+“Art in the Catskills” is a multi-faceted, multi-dimensional project highlighting the work of artists and arts organizations with a connection to the Catskill Mountains (Upstate New York), and the surrounding area.
 American art was born in the Catskills: Hudson River School of Painting, founded by Thomas Cole in 1825, is considered the first authentic American art movement.
 Artists working in the tradition of the Hudson River School continue to be active in the area today.
 In addition, a new wave of creatives moving from Brooklyn and other parts of the world enrich our region’s artistic milieu even further.
 That deserves consideration and documentation.

 “Art in the Catskills” documents the vibrant artistic life in the region, generates increased online presence and enhanced discoverability via search engines, and amplifies the visibility of artists and arts organizations active in the region.
 Our core readership is formed primarily by artists, art collectors, curators, dealers, and cultural institutions interested in having a conversation about art.